ACXReader/ACXReader.github.io/_posts/2024-03-20-the-mystery-of-internet-survey-iqs.md

 But this can’t be the whole problem.
 Notice that people who reported getting scores around 100 on previous IQ tests overwhelmingly got scores _less than_ 100 on this one.

-So are people just taking terrible Internet IQ tests that inflate their score about about 20 points?
+So are people just taking terrible Internet IQ tests that inflate their score about 20 points?

 The ClearerThinking sample didn’t ask people what IQ test they took, but the LessWrong sample did.
 It found approximately the same score from WAIS, WISC, Stanford-Binet, and Mensa - all of which were about 10 points above what you would predict from SAT scores.